CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

   else-statement;
 END IF;
 ```
-The ``IF THEN/ ELSIF THEN/ELSE`` statement allows you to have multiple conditions no evaluate.
-In case one condition is true, PostgreSQL will stop evaluating the underneath conditions.
+The ``IF THEN/ ELSIF THEN/ELSE`` statement allows you to have multiple conditions to evaluate.
+In case one condition is `true`, PostgreSQL will stop evaluating the underneath conditions.

 ### CASE statement

-It is a similar to ``IF`` statement, but  the ``CASE`` statement allows you to execute statements based on conditions.
-There are two ways to applyt the ``CASE`` statement.
+This is similar to ``IF`` statement, but  the ``CASE`` operator allows you to execute statements based on conditions.
+There are two ways to apply a ``CASE``.

 1. Simple CASE statement
 ```sql